 Part three of my 3-part series on Air plants!
-So far I’ve covered what air plants need in terms of sunlight as well as proper watering techniques.
+So far I’ve covered what air plants need in terms of sunlight as well as proper watering techniques for air plants.
 In today’s post, where to find air plants (Including a fun display idea) I’m covering where to buy Air Plants including the pros and cons of buying them in nurseries, online, or at your local grocery store.
 I share my review on the air plants I bought on amazon ( yes amazon even has live plants!) and take you through a fun display idea, but first, let’s recap what we have learned so far.

 *This post includes affiliate links, for more info on affiliate links visit here